 Jeremy Evan Thornton

 Jeremy is an ASU graduate and holds a B.A. and M.A. in Language and Literacy.
-Jeremy is an aspiring musician, singer, actor and a writer.
+Jeremy is a musician, singer, actor and a writer.
 He is very much interested in Music, Art, Culture, and PEOPLE.
 Jeremy is passionate about passing along knowledge in the hopes of igniting unlimited creativity and supporting the arts as much as possible.
-He currently teaches high school English for the Scottsdale School district.

 Community Representative 2009 - 2012